rodneyshupe/Cookbook/Recipes/Entrees/Beef/PanSearedFlankSteakWithMustardChiveButter.rst

 Directions
 ----------

-1. Adjust oven rack to middle position and heat oven to 225F.
-Pat steak dry with paper towels.
-Cut steak in half lengthwise.
-Cut each piece in half crosswise to create 4 steaks.
-Combine salt, sugar, and pepper in small bowl.
-Sprinkle half of salt mixture on 1 side of steaks and press gently to adhere.
-Flip steaks and repeat with remaining salt mixture.
-Place steaks on wire rack set in rimmed baking sheet;
-   transfer sheet to oven.
-Cook until thermometer inserted through side into centre of thickest steak registers 120F, 30 to 40 minutes.
+1. Set an oven rack to the middle and heat the oven to 225F.
+Pat the steak dry with paper towels.
+Cut it in half lengthwise, then cut each piece in half crosswise for 4 steaks.
+Combine the salt, sugar, and pepper in a small bowl.
+Sprinkle half the salt mixture over 1 side of the steaks and press gently to adhere.
+Flip and repeat with the rest.
+Set the steaks on a wire rack in a rimmed baking sheet and slide it into the oven.
+Cook until a thermometer inserted through the side into the centre of the thickest steak reads 120F, 30 to 40 minutes.
-2. Meanwhile, combine butter, 1 tablespoon chives, mustard, and lemon zest and juice in small bowl.
+2. Meanwhile, combine the butter, 1 tablespoon chives, mustard, and the lemon zest and juice in a small bowl.
-3. Heat oil in 12-inch skillet over medium-high heat until just smoking.
-   Sear steaks, flipping every 1 minute, until brown crust forms on both sides, 4 minutes total.
-(Do not move steaks between flips.)
-Return steaks to wire rack and let rest for 10 minutes.
+3. Heat the oil in a 12-inch skillet over medium-high until just smoking.
+Sear the steaks, flipping every 1 minute, until a brown crust forms on both sides, 4 minutes total.
+Don't move them between flips.
+Return the steaks to the wire rack and let rest 10 minutes.
-4. Transfer steaks to cutting board with grain running from left to right.
-Spread 1 1/2 teaspoons butter mixture on top of each steak.
-   Slice steak as thin as possible against grain.
-Transfer sliced steak to warm platter, dot with remaining butter mixture, sprinkle with remaining 2 tablespoons chives, and serve.
+4. Move the steaks to a cutting board with the grain running left to right.
+Spread 1 1/2 teaspoons butter mixture on top of each.
+Slice as thin as possible against the grain.
+Transfer to a warm platter, dot with the remaining butter mixture, sprinkle with the remaining 2 tablespoons chives, and serve.